 What kind of databases and tables are candidates for Stretch Database?

 Stretch Database targets transactional databases with large amounts of cold data, typically stored in a small number of tables.
 These tables may contain more than a billion rows.

 If you use the temporal table feature of SQL Server, use Stretch Database to migrate all or part of the associated history table to cost-effective storage in Azure.
 For more info, see Manage Retention of Historical Data in System-Versioned Temporal Tables.

 Use Stretch Database Advisor, a feature of SQL Server 2016 Upgrade Advisor, to identify databases and tables for Stretch Database.
 For more info, see Identify databases and tables for Stretch Database by running Stretch Database Advisor.
 To learn more about potential blocking issues, see Limitations for Stretch Database.

 Test drive Stretch Database with the AdventureWorks sample database.
 To get the AdventureWorks sample database, download at least the database file and the samples and scripts file from here.
 After you restore the sample database to an instance of SQL Server 2016, unzip the samples file and open the Stretch DB Samples file from the Stretch DB folder.
 Run the scripts in this file to check the space used by your data before and after you enable Stretch Database, to track the progress of data migration, and to confirm that you can continue to query existing data and insert new data both during and after data migration.

 Identify databases and tables that are candidates for Stretch Database.
-Download SQL Server 2016 Upgrade Advisor and run the Stretch Database Advisor to identify databases and tables that are candidates for Stretch Database.
-Stretch Database Advisor also identifies blocking issues.
+Download the Data Migration Assistant and run an Assessment to identify databases and tables that are candidates for Stretch Database.
 For more info, see Identify databases and tables for Stretch Database by running Stretch Database Advisor.